 We delay improvement by avoiding responsibility, leaving problems unresolved…

-- Collaborate to Fix Systemic Problems
+- Fix Systemic Problems

 Context: When unimpeded by outside forces, we rapidly adapt to circumstances and succeed, but this perfect independence rarely exists.

 We don’t have the knowledge, specialty resources, elasticity or authorization to do everything ourselves, but relying on others puts us at risk.